tckerr/SimpleGOAP/readme.md

 ### Step 4: Running the planner

-Finally, instantiate an instance of the planner and execute the plan:
+Finally, instantiate the planner and execute the plan:

 ```c#
 var planner = new Planner<PotatoState>(